Home Insemination: Why Does Cryos Recommend Two MOT10 Sperm Straws?

 For example, let’s look at what MOT10 means according to the World Health Organization (WHO) standards.
 MOT20 means that there are a minimum of 10 million motile sperm in each ml after thawing.

 A single MOT10 straw is 0.5ml, so you need two of these to make 1 ml, and it is guaranteed to have between 5 - 9.5 million motile sperm.
 Follow the link to read more about the meaning of sperm motility (MOT) and its significance.

 How Much Sperm is Needed for Home Insemination?

 Every woman is different, but two inseminations timed approximately 12 hours apart should cover the most critical fertile window during ovulation.
 There is only a 12-24 hour window to catch your egg once it drops during ovulation, so timing is key!
-Learn more about ovulation and timing here.
+Learn more about ovulation and how to track it here.

 Why Does Home Insemination Need this Much Sperm?

 While it is true that it takes only one sperm to get pregnant, keep in mind for each sperm that reaches the egg there are millions of sperm that are unable to make the trip.
 Vaginal walls tend to be extremely acidic which protects you from potential infections and invaders.
 During your fertility window, your body actually creates a friendly fluid that helps the sperm to swim towards the egg.
 But a significant amount of the sperm simply get lost in the cervix.

 The sperm that do make it through the cervix and up to the uterus must then avoid your body's natural reaction of releasing white blood cells to fight these pesky "invaders".
 The remaining sperm swim intensely to try to find the opening to the Fallopian tubes.

 This journey is not an easy task and out of the millions of sperm inserted in the home insemination process, only a few make it to the area where the egg is released during ovulation.

 Sperm Motility Versus the Likelihood of Getting Pregnant